 The project is designed to improve safety for all modes of transportation.
-In addition to the roundabouts, it includes a bike & pedestrian I-80 overcrossing that will tie into new Gilman Street sidewalks and the existing Bay Trail; an at-grade pedestrian and bike path through the interchange; and a two-way cycle track on Gilman Street that will flow from the bike & pedestrian I-80 overcrossing to a new signal at Fourth Street.
-Finally, the project includes a new crosswalk at 2nd Street across Gilman.
+In addition to the roundabouts, it includes a pedestrian and bicycle overcrossing over I-80 that will tie into new Gilman Street sidewalks and the existing Bay Trail; an atgrade pedestrian and bicycle path through the interchange; and a two-way cycle track on Gilman Street that will flow from the pedestrian and bicycle overcrossing to a new signal at 4th Street.
+Finally, the project will include new bicycle "sharrows" connecting Gilman Street to Cordonices Creek, across Gilman Street.
 The roundabouts and pedestrian elements would be fully landscaped.